-In 2013, Trustees agreed that there was no alternative but to urgently explore a re-location of the entire collection from Weedon to a more suitable site.
-This considerable work has led to several sites being identified during the last three years.
+In 2013, Trustees agreed that there was no alternative but to urgently explore a re-location of the entire collection from Weedon to a more suitable site, and one without the endless delays and complete lack of progress beyond the Trust’s control suffered there.

 Fire Services National Museum Trust